 I’ve heard a lot of questions about ironing film onto an airplane, and I’ve heard a lot of answers, most of them disagreeing with each other.

 First, which film should you use?
 The old standby is Top Flite Super Monokote, also known simply as Monokote, or for obvious reasons, Moneykote.
 Much like the Coke vs. Pepsi rivalry, Ultracote has its share of loyal users as well.
-For those of us on a tight budget there has been a long line of cheap challengers, none of which ever stood up to the quality of the top brands, until now.
-Finally, there is an inexpensive alternative that in my opinion is just as good as Mono and Ultra, at a bargain price.
-It’s sold under the name Neucover, and seemingly identical products are available with no brand name at all from the China hobby products outlets.
-Let’s just call it Cheap-o-Kote to keep it simple.
 So what’s the difference?

 Monokote is durable.
 It has a good shrink rate but it has its limits, so you have to know what you’re doing.
 Once you put it on you can’t take it off and reuse it.
 If you have to take it off, you’ll need to replace it with a new piece.
-If you mark your balsa with an ink pen, Monokote will cover the marks and the ink won’t bleed.
+If you mark your balsa with a ballpoint pen, Monokote will cover the marks and the ink won’t bleed.
 (The mark may show through white, yellow, and some shades of red, though.)
 It stretches well around curves, but you have to know what you’re doing.
 It comes in a wide variety of colors.
-Some of the red colors are not entirely opaque, unfortunately.
+Some of the red colors are not entirely opaque, unfortunately, and some colors, particularly green and purple, have wide variations in color from one dye lot to another.
 Monokote is rather expensive at retail price.

 I’ll tell you my bias.
 I’m a big fan of Monokote, and I’ve been using it since I started.
 I like the way it goes on.
-You have to develop your skills, and then you are rewarded with good results.
-However, I must say that I am really starting to like Cheap-o-Kote.
-It’s enough like Ultracote to make me notice the difference from Monokote, but not enough to make me dislike it the way I dislike Ultracote.
+If you develop your skills, you will be rewarded with good results.
 My main gripe with Ultracote is the thing about unsticking and resticking.
-I say that if you know what you’re doing, you should be able to put it on and trust that it will stay on.
+Sometimes this attribute is offered as an advantage, but I say that if you know what you’re doing, you should be able to put it on and trust that it will stay on.
 To be fair, Monokote will loosen and shrink away from the edge, too.
 But for this to happen you have to blast it with a heat gun beyond reason, and you shouldn’t be doing that anyway.

 So use what you want, and I hope you form an informed opinion and have many good looking planes as a result.